AqwamCreates/DataPredict-Neural/docs/API/Containers/BaseContainer.md

 ### fastBackwardPropagate()

-Performs gradient descent after immediately receiving the weight loss tensor for that particular weight block.
+Performs the gradient descent after immediately receiving the weight loss tensor for that particular weight block.

 ```